flaviacomp/app-paem-db-restful/README.md

 * **/tecnicos** : Use to **see** the values into the table _tecnico_ recorded into the database.
 You can just use the **GET** method to access this route.
 * **/recursos_campus/recurso_campus** : Use to **see**, **create** and **delete** a especific _recurso_campus_.
 You can use **GET**, **POST** and **DELETE** methods by parsing _id_tecnico_ as a query string.
 * **/recursos_campus** : Use to **see** the values into the table _recurso_campus_ recorded into the database.
 You can just use the **GET** method to access this route.

+###### Getting starter
+First of all, considering usage in devoloping enviroment, you need to change the [database connections file](/app/database/connection.json) create a database run the script [create and import database](/create_import_db.py) by run `python create_import_db.py`.
+That create a database structure and import some data test from csv files that there're into this repository.
+Then run the webserice by the command `python main_app.py` into this repository.
+Is the file [main app](/main.py).
+Thus, it's ready to make request to the server.
+By default the route server **http://localhost:5000/api.paem**

 ###### Exemples
 You can access the webservice routes by adding the server adress and the route that you need to access.